What Go Got Right and Wrong: A Thoughtful Look Back

 My Overall Take

-If I were designing a language today, I would likely make different choices around type expressiveness and concurrency guarantees.
-Even so, Go remains one of the best tools available for building reliable, maintainable backend systems at scale.
+If I were designing a language today, I'd probably make different choices around type expressiveness and concurrency guarantees.
+But for building reliable, maintainable backend systems at scale?
+Go is still one of the best tools available.

-Go does not try to be everything, and that restraint is both its greatest strength and its most frequent criticism.
+It doesn't try to be everything.
+And honestly, that restraint is both its greatest strength and its most frequent criticism.

-- Systems where build speed and deployment simplicity matter
+- Systems where build speed and deployment simplicity are real constraints

 When I Look Elsewhere